Travis Taijeron: New York Mets

-The New York Mets drafted him in the 18th round of the 2011 Major League Baseball draft and assigned him to the Brooklyn Cyclones of the Class A-Short Season New York-Penn League.
+The New York Mets drafted him in the 18th round of the 2011 Major League Baseball draft and assigned him to the Brooklyn Cyclones of the Low-A New York-Penn League.
 In 56 games, he hit .299/.387/.557 with nine home runs and 44 RBI.
 He earned his first Player of the Week honor that season, was named a MiLB.com Organization All-Star and was a New York–Penn League Mid-Season All-Star.
-He hit .255/.362/.477 with 19 home runs and 65 RBI in 112 games split between the Savannah Sand Gnats and St. Lucie Mets in 2012, won another Player of the Week and was a South Atlantic League Mid-Season All-Star.
-In 2013, he hit .271/.356/.531 with 38 doubles, 23 home runs, 69 RBI and 131 strikeouts in 120 games split between St. Lucie and the Binghamton Mets.
+He hit .255/.362/.477 with 19 home runs and 65 RBI in 112 games split between the Single-A Savannah Sand Gnats and High-A St. Lucie Mets in 2012, won another Player of the Week and was a South Atlantic League Mid-Season All-Star.
+In 2013, he hit .271/.356/.531 with 38 doubles, 23 home runs, 69 RBI and 131 strikeouts in 120 games split between St. Lucie and the Double-A Binghamton Mets.
 He was a Player of the Week twice and was again a MiLB.com Organization All-Star.
 With Binghamton in 2014, he hit .248/.357/.476 with 15 home runs and 64 RBI in 101 games and earned another Player of the Week selection.
 He began 2015 with Las Vegas, his first stay at Triple-A. In his first 15 games, he hit .352/.419/.667.

 He is projected to be, at minimum, a fourth outfielder and a power bat off the bench with the potential to be an effective starting outfielder with 20-home run power.
 He has been listed on numerous Mets top prospect lists.

 He was called up to the Major Leagues for the first time on August 26, 2017, when fellow outfielder Yoenis Céspedes landed on the disabled list.
 He made his Major League debut that day against the Washington Nationals at Nationals Park.
 He recorded his first hit on August 31 against Robert Stephenson of the Cincinnati Reds at Great American Ballpark.
-On September 27, Taijeron hit a ninth inning walk-off single against A.J.
-Minter of the Atlanta Braves at Citi Field.
-He elected free agency on November 6, 2017.
+On September 27, Taijeron hit a ninth inning walk-off single against A. J. Minter of the Atlanta Braves at Citi Field.
+On October 25, Taijeron was removed from the 40-man roster and sent outright to Las Vegas.
+He elected free agency following the season on November 6.

 Los Angeles Dodgers

 Taijeron signed a minor league contract with the Los Angeles Dodgers on November 20, 2017.
-He played in 87 games for the AAA Oklahoma City Dodgers, hitting .269 with 11 homers and 44 RBI.
-He elected free agency on November 2, 2018.
+He played in 87 games for the Triple–A Oklahoma City Dodgers, hitting .269 with 11 homers and 44 RBI.
+Taijeron elected free agency following the season on November 2, 2018.